Luigi Einaudi

-Luigi Numa Lorenzo Einaudi (/it/; 24 March 1874 – 30 October 1961) was an Italian politician, economist and banker who served as President of Italy from 1948 to 1955 and is considered one of the founding fathers of the Italian Republic.
+Luigi Numa Lorenzo Einaudi (/it/; 24 March 1874 – 30 October 1961) was an Italian politician, economist and banker who served as the president of Italy from 1948 to 1955 and is considered one of the founding fathers of the Italian Republic.

 Early life

 Einaudi was born to Lorenzo Einaudi and Placida Fracchia in Carrù, in the province of Cuneo, Piedmont.
 In Turin he attended Liceo classico Cavour and completed his university studies; in the same years he became acquainted with socialist ideas and collaborated with the magazine Critica sociale, directed by the socialist leader Filippo Turati.
-In 1895, after overcoming financial difficulties, he graduated in jurisprudence, and was later appointed as a professor in the University of Turin, the Polytechnic University of Turin and the Bocconi University of Milan.
+In 1895, after overcoming financial difficulties, he graduated in jurisprudence, and was later appointed a professor in the University of Turin, the Polytechnic University of Turin and the Bocconi University of Milan.

 As an economist, Einaudi belonged to the classical school of economics in addition to Pietro Campilli, Epicarmo Corbino and Gustavo Del Vecchio.